Brief Description of Trebah Garden

-This is followed later in the year by an expansive swathe of stunning, blue and white, Hydrangeas that coat the valley floor in Hydrangea Valley.
+This is followed later in the year by an expansive swathe of stunning, pink, blue and white Hydrangeas that coat the valley floor in Hydrangea Valley.

 Mass stands of Bamboo (Bamboozle) and Giant Gunnera plants (Gunnera Passage), exotic tree ferns, palms, borders of exotic shrubs and flowers including a special display of South American flowering plants and a series of enchanting ponds are just some of the features of the garden to be enjoyed by visitors.

 The view up the valley from Mallard Pond towards the house over the picturesque bridge is well known.

 What are the sat nav coordinates for Trebah Garden?
 The mapping and sat nav co-ordinates are set out below:

 Post code: TR11 5LA

 How far is Trebah from Falmouth?
 From the centre of Falmouth it's little more than a 10 minute drive via Swanpool and Maenporth beaches and the village of Mawnan Smith.
 Care should be taken as along this part of the coast the road is narrow in places.